planetoftheweb/planetoftheweb.github.io/_site/newsletter/2021-09-02-the-historic-time-machine.md

 I wouldn't want to skip meeting my wife, for example.
 I'd be terrified of not having any of my kids.
 I'm real happy about the job I have, but there were plenty of decisions that could have screwed that up.

 If I did have a time machine and invested in a FAANG company, I'd spend the whole time up to the time I invented the machine trying to make sure everything else stayed the same.
-But the tempation, since I had the resources, of righting big historical wrongs would be too much.
+But the temptation, since I had the resources, of righting big historical wrongs would be too much.

 I remember before I got a job at Lynda/LinkedIn, I applied at other education companies.
 One of these no longer does online training, while the other one gave a fantastic first and second interviews...then I heard nothing from them.
 I always wondered what I did wrong until I got my current job.
 Then I stopped caring.
 But what if I would have taken either of those jobs?
 I'm sure I'd be miserable working for anyone else.